Home / Boating Safety Manual / Buoys and Markers Used in Canada: Types, Colours and Meanings

 Cardinal buoys are black and yellow buoys that indicate the safest or deepest water using the cardinal points of a compass (north, south, east and west).

-Special buoys provide boat operators with specific information that is not usually related to navigation.
+Special purpose buoys provide boat operators with specific information that is not usually related to navigation.

 Anchorage buoys are yellow with black anchor symbols.
 They mark the perimeter of an anchorage area.